-The Mass Air Flow Sensor (MAF) is a computer-controlled sensor that calculates the volume and density of the air taken in by the engine.
+Among different types of sensors used in cars, The Mass Air Flow Sensor (MAF) is a computer-controlled sensor that calculates the volume and density of the air taken in by the engine.
 This in turn ensures the right amount of fuel is used for optimized operating conditions.

 The Engine Speed Sensor

 Engine Speed Sensor is attached to the crankshaft and monitors the spinning speed of the crankshaft, which controls the fuel injection and timing of the engine.
 There are many ways for a car engine to stop suddenly, and this sensor will prevent that for drivers.
 Therefore, a bad speed sensor will affect the operation of the engine such as making the engine unable to start, uneven idle speed, difficulty accelerating, more fuel consumption than usual, and vibration due to wrong ignition process.

 Oxygen sensors and A/F sensors are part of the engine sensing system in cars with the function of controlling the fuel supplied to the engine, thereby improving operating performance and fuel economy.
 The oxygen sensor in the car is an electronic device that measures the residual oxygen concentration in the emission of the car to help the engine adjust the appropriate level of fuel injection.
 This helps to ensure operational performance while strictly complying with emission standards.
 The system lights will come on to warn in the event of a malfunctioning part.

 In case the vehicle does not have an oxygen sensor system or a faulty sensor, it will directly affect the engine’s performance.
 For example, it is difficult to accelerate, fuel-consuming, or exceed emissions.